seamusdemora/PiFormulae/FindMyPi.md

 This is a frequently-asked question by newcomers - at least those newcomers who are operating in "headless mode".
 You've bought a Raspberry Pi, burned a Raspbian image to its microSD card, and applied power.
 That's great, but you would like to connect to the Raspberry Pi at some point!

-You're missing one important piece of information: What's the IP address of my new RPi?
+You may be missing one important piece of information: What's the IP address of my new RPi?

 ```bash
 ssh pi@?????????  # WHAT'S THE IP ADDRESS?